 Pick any book on the ancient history of Balkans and among the first known native tribes, you will see Thracian, Dacian, Tribalian and Illyrian people.
 And while this is an indisputable fact, there is another tribe that for some reason almost every historian forgets, despite the enormous body of evidence of their presence.
 This tribe is known as Sarmatians.

-“And crossing the Tanaïs, (river Don) they went a three days journey east from the river, and a three days’ journey north from lake Maeetis (Sea of Azov)” Hdt.
+“And crossing the Triver Don, they went a three days journey east from the river, and a three days’ journey north from Sea of Azov” Hdt.
 4.116

-But funny enough, in his detailed account of the Persian invasion of Scythia, he marks Danube river as a border with Scythia.
-He does not mention Dacians, which you would expect to see there as a native tribe of modern day Romania.
-In fact, Herodotus does not mention Dacians at all in his book.
-For him, Romanian side of Danube is already Scythia.
+But funny enough, in his detailed account of the Persian invasion of Scythia, he marks the Danube river as a border with Scythia.
+He does not mention Dacians, which you would expect to see there as a native tribe of modern-day Romania.
+In fact, Herodotus does not mention Dacians at all.
+For him, the Romanian side of Danube is already Scythia.
 (See Scythia Minor)

-Almost seven centuries after the account of Herodotus, Ptolemy’s map confirms that Sarmatians are still in the general area that he described as their homeland.
-Ptolemy marked this area as “Sarmatia Asiatica”, as by his time Sarmatians had already spread from Black sea to Baltic.
+Almost seven centuries after the account of Herodotus, Ptolemy’s map confirms that Sarmatians are still in the general area that Herodotus described as their homeland.
+To be more precise, Ptolemy marked this area as “Sarmatia Asiatica”, as by his time Sarmatians had already spread from the Black Sea to Baltic.

-Luckily, we do not need this sort of etymologies to prove that Sarmatians were present on Balkans.
+Luckily, we do not need this sort of etymologies to prove that Sarmatians were present in Balkans.
 There are enough ancient accounts on this topic.
 Wikipedia article on Sarmatians does mention that they were present in Balkans, from where they were pushed by Goths, and later by Romans.
-We read the following: “The Sarmatians remained dominant until the Gothic ascendancy in the Black Sea area.
-Goths attacked Sarmatian tribes on the north of the Danube in Dacia, known today as Romania.”

 According to 10th-century Byzanthian chronicle “De Administrando Imperio” Serbs and Croats came to Balkans from Northern Europe.
 But that same text mentions tribes with the same names above the sea of Azov.
 How can we really explain all these similarities between names if not trough Sarmatians?

-On the side note, if Serbs and Croats really came for the first time on Balkans in the 6th century, conquered the local non-Slavic population and brought the Slavic language with them, what is the case with Slovenians, Bosnians, Montenegrians, Macedonians and Bulgarians?
+On the side note, if Serbs and Croats really came for the first time in Balkans in the 6th century, conquered the local non-Slavic population and brought the Slavic language with them, what is the case with Slovenians, Bosnians, Montenegrins, Macedonians, and Bulgarians?
 All of these people came from Bohemia?
 Really?
 Because at the same time of this supposed migration, in 680AD, when Bulgar tribes had entered Bulgaria, they imposed their rule over a dominant Slavic population, hence Slavic language remained to this date.
 How can this be possible if Slavs were not already present on Balkans in large numbers?

 Even in pre-Roman Portugalia, we see the same tribes again – Seurbi and Seurri, Albiones, Tarbell (Tribal?) and Neri, which was another name for Taurisci.